 - There Was a Door: There wasn't, so Vasia resolves to go head-first right through a massive brick wall, leaving an Impact Silhouette.
 Boldyrev, on the other hand, chooses to traverse it via a ridiculously athletic overhead jump.

-- He Is A Naive Farmboy!
+- They Fight Crime!: He Is A Naive Farmboy!
 He Is A Big City Inspector!
 Together, They Fight Crime!

 - Verbal Tic: Baton loves to answer questions with what is essentially the Russian gangster slang version of "Ya betcha!"